rakhimov/scram/doc/fta_mcs_algorithms.rst

 which makes Probability, Importance, Uncertainty analyses fast as well.
 This algorithm is used in CAFTA, RiskA, and RiskMan.

-More information can be found in :ref:`papers`.
+More information can be found in :ref:`references`.